vaishleshik/eeg_movement_prediction/README.md

 # eeg_movement_prediction
-Predict thought from EEG recordings
+Predict movement from EEG recordings

 The motor cortex of the brain maps the human body within its small surface, a 'homonculus' ('little man')